Vokaysh/Red-Team-Infrastructure-Wiki/README.md

 ## Phishing Frameworks

-Beyond rolling your own phishing setup or using a pentest or red teaming fraework, like Cobalt Strike, there are numerous tools and frameworks dedicated to email phishing.
+Beyond rolling your own phishing setup or using a pentest or red teaming framework, like Cobalt Strike, there are numerous tools and frameworks dedicated to email phishing.
 While this wiki won't go into detail about each framework, a few resources for each are collected below:

 ### Gophish
 * [Gophish Official Site](https://getgophish.com/)